-Induction cooking offers great temperature control – it can cook things very quickly, or very slowly, and allows you to simmer at a precise temperature.
-This makes it a good alternative to electric hobs and gas hobs, which offer either slow temperature changes, or little control in the upper ranges.
+Induction cooking offers great temperature control, it can cook things at different speeds and allows you to simmer at a precise temperature.
+This makes it a good alternative to electric hobs and gas hobs, which both have slow temperature changes, or little control in the upper ranges.
 When you turn off an induction hob, the pan starts to cool immediately.

 Induction hobs are very efficient because there is no wasted heat.
 You don’t have to heat up an element and then transfer that heat to the pan.
 This means you can boil water almost twice as fast using an induction hob compared to an electric hob, and significantly quicker than you could using gas.

 How much Energy Does an Induction Hob Save?

 I is estimated that they offer 84% energy transfer, which is a huge improvement over a smooth top electric unit, which usually offers only 74% efficiency of transfer.
 This means the power use is also more efficient.

 Is An Induction Hob Cheaper To Run?